Wonder

 Series B in 2022

-Dreams is a mobile-only television platform that reimagines the news experience for mobile devices.
-Founded in 2016 in New York City by Tom Bender and Greg Hochmuth, the company has developed patent-pending computer vision technology that converts live TV news into a vertical video format in real-time.
-This innovation allows for the creation of live, 24/7 vertical video news channels, catering to the increasing demand for mobile-friendly content.
-The Dreams app is available for free in the U.S. on both the App Store and Google Play, and it does not require any login or registration to access its features.
+Dreams is a New York City-based company that specializes in a mobile-only television platform, focusing on a modern, mobile-first news experience.
+Founded in 2016 by Tom Bender and Greg Hochmuth, Dreams employs patent-pending computer vision technology to transform live television news into a vertical video format in real-time.
+This innovative approach allows for the creation of the first-ever live, 24/7 vertical video news channels.
+The Dreams app is available for free in the United States on both the App Store and Google Play, and it does not require any login or registration, making it accessible to a wide audience.

 Fam